hund030/TeamsFx_Wiki_review/Develop-single-sign-on-experience-in-Teams.md

 #### For Bot
 1. Move files under `auth/sso` folder to `src`.
 ProfileSsoCommandHandler class is a sso command handler to get user info with SSO token.
 You can follow this method and create your own sso command handler.
-2. Move `auth/public` folder to `src`.
+2. Move `auth/public` folder to `src/public`.
 This folder contains HTML pages that the bot application hosts.
 When single sign-on flows are initiated with AAD, AAD will redirect the user to these pages.
-3. Execute the following commands under `src` folder: `npm install isomorphic-fetch --save`
+3. Execute the following commands under `./` folder: `npm install isomorphic-fetch --save`
-4. (For ts only) Execute the following commands under `bot` folder: `npm install copyfiles --save-dev` and replace following line in package.json:
+4. (For ts only) Execute the following commands under `./` folder: `npm install copyfiles --save-dev` and replace following line in package.json:
     ```json
     "build": "tsc --build && shx cp -r ./src/adaptiveCards ./lib/src",
     ```